 Tilbury conveyancing on leasehold apartments more often than not involves the purchaser’s solicitor sending enquiries for the landlord to answer.
 Although the landlord is not legally bound to address these enquiries most will be content to do so.
 They are at liberty to charge a reasonable charge for responding to questions or supplying documentation.
 There is no set fee.
 The average costs for the paperwork that you are referring to is over three hundred pounds, in some transactions it is above £800.
 The management information fee invoiced by the landlord must be sent together with a synopsis of entitlements and obligations in relation to administration fees, without which the invoice is not strictly payable.
 Reality however dictates that one has little choice but to pay whatever is demanded if you want to exchange contracts with the buyer.

 I inherited a studio flat in Tilbury, conveyancing formalities finalised half a dozen years ago.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
 Equivalent properties in Tilbury with a long lease are worth £197,000.
 The average or mid-range amount of ground rent is £55 charged once a year.
 The lease terminates on 21st October 2079

-With just 79 years remaining on your lease we estimate the price of your lease extension to span between £8,600 and £9,800 plus plus your own and the landlord's "reasonable" professional fees.
+With 56 years remaining on your lease we estimate the price of your lease extension to be between £29,500 and £34,000 plus professional fees.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more comprehensive investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply the actual costs without more detailed due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action based on this information before seeking the advice of a professional.